Looking for a Subtropical Beach + Cosmopolitism + Nightlife + Entertainment package?

 A prominent granite mountain, standing at the entrance of Guanabara bay.
 Sugar Loaf offers an astonishing view of the city and the Guanabara bay.
 An iconic place, the views that Sugar Loaf offers are truly exceptional.

 Another icon and landmark of Rio, where the gigantic statue of Christ the Redeemer stands.

 See: Nearby attractions: Buzios, Angra dos Reis, Parati and Petropolis

 There are some interesting ecological places near Rio and its outskirts:

 Tijuca forest national park is the world's largest urban forest.
-It covers 3,200 hectares, and is just some kilometres from central Rio de Janeiro.
+It covers 3,200 hectares and is just some kilometres away from central Rio de Janeiro.
 Tijuca is the home of hundreds of rare species of plants and wildlife.
 Its attractions include the Cascatinha Waterfall, the Mayrink Chapel, the Excelsior Lookout Point, the Paul and Virginia Grotto and the Fairy Lake.
 The jeep is probably the best means of transport to explore this unexpected Rio's wonder.

 Burle Marx Site